stanezil/aqua-warden/README.md

 # 🛡️ Warden: The Aqua Runtime Security POV Tool 🛡️

 ## Overview
-The Aqua Runtime Security POV Tool is an interactive command-line tool designed to explore various security features provided by Aqua Security within Kubernetes environments.
+Warden, the Aqua Runtime Security POV Tool, is an interactive command-line tool designed to explore various security features provided by Aqua Security within Kubernetes environments.
 It allows users to experience Real-Time malware Protection, Drift Prevention, and other security controls offered by Aqua.

 ## Features
 - Deploy and manage a test container within a Kubernetes cluster.